Daskom-Lab/2023-Academy/resources/back_end/005_mysql_queries.md

 -- | --------- | ---------- | -----
 2  | Svendson  | 1102213061 | 05

-You can use the other operators besides `=`, you find them at external resource.
+You can use the other operators besides `=`, you find them at external resources.
 Just check it out and you'll find it.
 Good luck, lads.

 ## UPDATE
 The `UPDATE` statement is used to modify the existing records in a table.